Tuesday's Scottish Gossip

 Veteran former England striker Jermain Defoe is grateful for the chance to say a proper goodbye to Rangers fans in last weekend's legends game at Ibrox after his surprise swift exit a year ago.
 (The Herald)

 Canada right-back Alistair Johnston has described his first few months with Celtic as "really special" on his return to his homeland on international duty.
-(The Herald)
+(The National)

 Johnny Kenny, the 19-year-old Celtic striker on loan to Shamrock Rovers, hopes his form at international level for Republic of Ireland Under-21s can help improve his chances of making the breakthrough to his parent club's first team.
 (Football Scotland)